 NICHOLAS J. MULTARI is the senior project manager for research in cyber security at the Pacific Northwest National Lab (PNNL) in Richland, Washington.
 He establishes the direction and leads the execution of the various research projects resulting in a rigorous foundation upon which security concepts are matured and implemented.
 Prior to joining PNNL, he was the manager for trusted cyber technology at Boeing Research and Technology in Seattle, Washington.
 In that position, Nick directed and led a group of researchers conducting research, development, and technology assessment of cyber and information assurance technologies in support of Boeing Business Unit needs.
 In 2008, he served as a consultant to the USAF Scientific Advisory Board (SAB) investigating the effects of the contested cyber environment on the USAF mission.
 In addition to being a Senior Security Engineer with Scitor Corporation in Northern Virginia, Nick spent 20 years as a computer scientist in the Air Force retiring as a Lt.
 Col. In the Air Force, his positions ranged from system acquisitions to networking to computer security management.
 He received a bachelor’s degree in mathematics from Manhattan College, New York; a master’s degree in computing and information science from Trinity University, Texas; and a PhD in computer science from the University of Texas at Austin.

 NANCY WILKINS-DIEHR of the San Diego Supercomputing Center has a breadth of experience in community engagement.
 She is currently director of XSEDE's Extend Collaborative Support for Communities program, which includes Science Gateway initiatives.
-She is also the PI on a Science Gateway Institute conceptualization grant.
+She is also the PI on the NSF Science Gateway Community Institute.